timnorwood/storyboard/README.md

 Storyboards have been created using R and the Flexdashboard package.
 There are three main script in this respository:

-- GetStories: Reads data from Care Opinion using the API(s)
+- GetStories: Reads data from Care Opinion using the API(s).
+You need a Care Opinion subscription to use get and API key.
 - Storyboard: Flexdashboard script for creating the storyboards
 - Monthly: Script to run GetStories and Storyboard and produce storyboards for different NHS boards and hospitals.